Beaches in Sorrento, Italy: all you need to know.

 There are four bathing establishments in Marina Piccola, all of different colors and styles, where you can rent sun beds, deck chairs and umbrellas, you can eat sea food or choose from the wide range of sandwiches or pizzas at the restaurant or enjoy a bottle of wine at sunset.

-Bagni Salvatore offers a lovely sunbathing and swimming platform.
+Nestled in a little bay between Marina Piccola and Marina Grande, Bagni da Salvatore offers a lovely sunbathing and swimming platform.
+Mostly locals, the atmosphere is very simple and relaxed and generally the prices are cheaper thant others beach clubs.
 It’s natural sea pool surrounded from the walls of the old roman villa, makes it a fairytale place.
 Their little snack bar offers seating and delicious restaurant-quality food.

 Historical beach club of Sorrento Marina Piccola, Leonellis’ beach is ideal for families as the beach is large and it offers three terraces equipped with deckchairs, sunbeds and beach umbrellas.
 Finally, it has a restaurant and a high quality snack bar.

 Stylish and elegant, Marameo Beach has been recently restyled and it offers amongst the deckchairs and sunbeds, floating sun beds and a leisure zone with sofa, chaise loungue and privè with Jacuzzi.
 The Marameo Restaurant is open every day for lunch and dinner.